Interview – Martyn Ware of Heaven 17

 Cryptic Rock – Agreed completely.
 That is a very in-depth conversation to have.
 Streaming does kill music in many ways.
 The physical format of music adds so much to the art and the appreciation from consumers.

 Martyn Ware – Yes, it’s a very simple human trait.
-I think, if you don’t apportion value to something, if you give it away for free essentially… of course you’re not going to value it as much.
+I think if you don’t apportion value to something, essentially if you give it away for free, you’re not going to value it as much.
 And the opposite is true, if you spend a coupon in a store and you get a couple of dollars off something, you think you’ve won, but the opposite is usually true.

 I teach music and production now.
-The students I have ask me these questions all the time and I feel really sorry for them.
+The students I have ask me these questions all the time, and I feel really sorry for them.
 I tell them, “You have to regard participating in the music business as your reward being the enjoyment you get from being creative.”
 If you earn money out of it, you’re a lucky person.
 So, you also have to build a portfolio career and look at all the ways you can earn money from the music industry.
-Those are my two big things I tell young people, because I feel very sorry for them.
+Those are the two big things I tell young people because I feel very sorry for them.

-Cryptic Rock – It is unfortunate for the artists, but also unfortunate for art.
-It is stifling art as well.
+Cryptic Rock – It is unfortunate for the artists and for art, as it stifles art.

-I’m currently working with one of the world’s biggest immersive theater companies to help them create realistic immersive, sound worlds to go with the theatrical aspects and projections.
+I’m currently working with one of the world’s biggest immersive theater companies to help them create realistic, immersive sound worlds to accompany the theatrical aspects and projections.
 If you think about things like the Star Trek Holodeck, it is now becoming more technically possible.
-I think all these worlds of cinema, theater, and installation are starting to converge and becoming more and more convincing experiences.
+I think all these worlds of cinema, theater, and installation are starting to converge and become increasingly convincing experiences.
 I think that is the future.

 Heaven 17 2023 Tour Dates: